| Dr. Minor is often a contributor to the opinion page

 for example, actually prove an "Intelligence"

 designed it?
+Some assume

 a "yes."
 It's a classic religious argument